vaegue/EDx52display_Redux/README.md

 # Work In Progress
 I don't know Go, so we'll see how this goes.
 Always a good time learning new things.
+Branches other than 'master' may not work.
+Master branch should always be functional.

 Plan:
 - ~~Merge later changes to original EDx52display project [peterbn/EDx52display](https://github.com/peterbn/EDx52display) for Odyssey.~~